mukhtar-github/How-To-Code-in-Node.js/3-How-To-Use-Node.js-Modules-with-npm-and-package.json/How To Use Node.js Modules with npm and package.json.md

 We begin this tutorial by setting up the *example project* — a fictional *Node.js locator module* that gets the user’s *IP* address and returns the *country of origin*.
 You will not be coding the *module* in this tutorial.
 However, the *packages* you manage would be relevant if you were developing it.

-First, you will create a package.json file to store useful metadata about the project and help you manage the project’s dependent Node.js modules.
-As the suffix suggests, this is a JSON (JavaScript Object Notation) file.
-JSON is a standard format used for sharing, based on JavaScript objects and consisting of data stored as key-value pairs.
-If you would like to learn more about JSON, read our Introduction to JSON article.
+First, you will create a *package.json* file to store useful metadata about the project and help you manage the project’s dependent *Node.js modules*.
+As the suffix suggests, this is a *JSON (JavaScript Object Notation) file*. *JSON* is a standard format used for sharing, based on JavaScript objects and consisting of data stored as *key-value pairs*.
+If you would like to learn more about *JSON*, read our Introduction to *JSON* article.

-Since a package.json file contains numerous properties, it can be cumbersome to create manually, without copy and pasting a template from somewhere else.
-To make things easier, npm provides the init command.
-This is an interactive command that asks you a series of questions and creates a package.json file based on your answers.
+Since a *package.json* file contains numerous properties, it can be cumbersome to create manually, without copy and pasting a template from somewhere else.
+To make things easier, npm provides the *init* command.
+This is an interactive command that asks you a series of questions and creates a *package.json* file based on your answers.

+### Using the init Command

+First, set up a project so you can practice managing modules.
+In your shell, create a new folder called locator: